 IELTS: Minimum band score of 7.0

-Please bear in mind these are only guidelines – you must check the exact requirements with your chosen institution:
+Please bear in mind these are only guidelines – you must check the exact requirements with your chosen institution, but you will almost certainly need:

 A valid passport